Restoration Recovery outpatient addiction treatment logo

 You do not have to meet every item on this list.
 The formal DSM-5 threshold for opioid use disorder is 2 of 11 criteria in a 12-month period.
 Mild, moderate, and severe are all treatable — and earlier is almost always easier than later.

-• First 8 to 24 hours after last dose.
-Early symptoms begin: anxiety, restlessness, irritability, muscle aches, yawning, watery eyes, runny nose, sweating, and cravings.
+Anxiety, restlessness, irritability, muscle aches, yawning, watery eyes, runny nose, sweating, and cravings.
 Sleep becomes difficult the first night.
-For immediate-release oxycodone the onset tends to be earlier (8–12 hours).
-For extended-release OxyContin it often takes 12–24 hours because blood levels were smoother going in.
+For immediate-release oxycodone the onset tends to be earlier (8–12 hours); for extended-release OxyContin it often takes 12–24 hours because blood levels were smoother going in.

-• Day 3 to day 7.
-Acute GI symptoms gradually subside.
-Appetite may start to return.
-Sleep is still fragmented.
-Cravings remain strong.
+Acute GI symptoms gradually subside and appetite may start to return.
+Sleep is still fragmented and cravings remain strong.
 Low mood and anxiety often peak here as the nervous system re-regulates.

-• Week 2 and beyond (post-acute withdrawal).
 Low energy, difficulty concentrating, mood changes, anhedonia, and intermittent cravings can last weeks to several months.
 For long-term prescribed ER oxycodone patients, this phase is often described as more diffuse and more protracted than short-term IR use — the nervous system is re-calibrating after years of smooth, steady opioid exposure.
-That is not a sign that treatment isn’t working.
-It is the body relearning.
-MAT dramatically shortens and softens this phase.
+That doesn’t mean treatment isn’t working, and MAT dramatically shortens and softens this phase.

-• Counterfeit-pill fentanyl exposure.
-If the “oxycodone” you’ve been taking came from anywhere other than a pharmacy — street pills stamped M30, K9, or other oxycodone markings — fentanyl exposure should be assumed.
-Fentanyl clears more slowly than real oxycodone because it stores in body fat, which means the induction window for starting buprenorphine shifts longer, typically 36 to 72 hours rather than 8 to 24.
+Long-term prescribed ER oxycodone: patients stable on OxyContin at a prescribed dose for years often have the most protracted post-acute course and the highest relapse risk during the acute window — and are most likely to need coordinated pain management planning alongside MAT, which buprenorphine’s own analgesic effect suits well.
+Counterfeit-pill fentanyl exposure: if the “oxycodone” came from anywhere other than a pharmacy — street pills stamped M30, K9, or other oxycodone markings — fentanyl exposure should be assumed.
+Fentanyl clears more slowly than real oxycodone because it stores in body fat, so the buprenorphine induction window shifts longer, typically 36 to 72 hours rather than 8 to 24.
 Your provider measures COWS at intake to time induction correctly.

 How We Treat Oxycodone Addiction

-• Suboxone (daily film or tablet).
-A combination of buprenorphine and naloxone taken sublingually — a dissolving film or tablet placed under the tongue.
-Buprenorphine is a partial opioid agonist: it stabilizes cravings and prevents withdrawal at the same opioid receptors oxycodone was acting on, but with a ceiling effect on euphoria and respiratory depression.
+Buprenorphine + naloxone taken under the tongue.
+Buprenorphine is a partial agonist: it stabilizes cravings and prevents withdrawal at the same opioid receptors oxycodone was acting on, but with a ceiling on euphoria and respiratory depression.
 For many prescription-first patients, same-day Suboxone induction is clinically appropriate and dramatically easier than a cold-turkey attempt.
 The naloxone component is inactive when the medication is taken correctly; it’s included to discourage injection misuse.

-• Sublocade (monthly injection).
 A long-acting extended-release form of buprenorphine administered once per month at our clinics.
-Many patients transition from Suboxone to Sublocade because it removes the daily decision-making around taking medication, holds steadier blood levels throughout the month, and — importantly for patients whose dependence began with pill-taking — removes the pill ritual entirely.
+Many patients transition from Suboxone to Sublocade because it removes the daily decision-making around taking medication, holds steadier blood levels through the month, and — importantly for patients whose dependence began with pill-taking — removes the pill ritual entirely.
 Per FDA labeling, Sublocade requires at least 7 days of transmucosal buprenorphine (Suboxone) before the first injection.

-• Brixadi (weekly, bi-weekly, or monthly injection).
 Another extended-release buprenorphine injection with flexible dosing intervals.
-Brixadi’s weekly and bi-weekly options can be helpful for patients still finding the right maintenance dose or who prefer a shorter interval than Sublocade’s monthly cadence.
+Brixadi’s weekly option can be helpful for patients still finding the right maintenance dose or who want more frequent clinic contact than Sublocade’s monthly cadence.
 Like Sublocade, Brixadi is ordered per-patient and administered at a follow-up visit once the medication arrives.

-• Certified peer support from specialists who have lived experience with recovery themselves.
+Specialists with lived recovery experience.
 Many of our peer specialists walked the same OxyContin-to-heroin-to-recovery arc our patients are walking, and that conversation sometimes opens what a clinical conversation cannot.

-• Intensive outpatient programming (IOP) for patients who benefit from a more structured treatment schedule — delivered in a group format by design.
+Clinician-led sessions several times a week for patients who benefit from more structure — delivered in a group format by design.
 IOP is the only group-setting service we offer, and it’s a separate, structured program rather than an informal group activity.

-• Integrated care for co-occurring conditions, including anxiety, depression, trauma, chronic pain, and hepatitis C. Hepatitis C in particular rose sharply after the 2010 OxyContin reformulation as patients transitioned to injection heroin use; for patients with that history, we treat it in-house rather than refer it out.
+Care for co-occurring conditions under one roof, including anxiety, depression, trauma, chronic pain, and hepatitis C. Hepatitis C in particular rose sharply after the 2010 OxyContin reformulation as patients transitioned to injection heroin use; for patients with that history, we treat it in-house rather than refer it out.

 Chronic Pain & OxyContin Transition Planning